samantsharmadnagrowth/Telegram_openclaw_skill/README.md

-# Openclaw Skill to Fetch Telegram Message
+# Openclaw Skill to Fetch Telegram Messages

 OpenClaw skill that enables users to fetch Telegram through the OpenClaw AI agent.
 It is a simple Node.js tool that fetches and displays the latest messages from your Telegram chats using the GramJS library.